spacebudz/wormhole/README.md

 // Migrate SpaceBud1
 console.log(await contract.migrate([1]))
 ```
-⚠️ You can migrate multiple SpaceBudz at a time, but 3-4 is the limit.
+⚠️ You can migrate multiple SpaceBudz at a time, 6-7 is the limit.
 More than that exceeds the execution unit costs.
 Few ways to improve that:
 - Transaction chaining
 - Rewrite the contract in a different contract language like Aiken.
 PlutusTx is not very efficient.
-- Make the conract more efficient in general?

 4. **Burn (just for fun and testing)**
 ```ts